deathman92/localized/README.md

 a session you have to synchronize the entities with `Session.flush()` and `Session.refresh(Object)`.

 # Dependencies
-* org.hibernate:hibernate-core:5.2.0.Final
+* org.hibernate:hibernate-core:5.2.2.Final
 * org.springframework:spring-context:4.3.2.RELEASE

 Other versions doesn't test.

 # Disclaimer
-There is no practical knowledge about stability, scalabilty or performance.
+There is no practical knowledge about stability, scalability or performance.
 Use it at your own risk!

-# Lisence
+# Licence
 No license